sehmaluva/github-readme-stats/README.md

 ## Keep your fork up to date

 You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHub's [Sync Fork button](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 You can also use the [pull](https://github.com/wei/pull) package created by [@wei](https://github.com/wei) to automate this process.

+# Acknowledgements

+This project is a fork of the original [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) by Anurag Hazra.